alimx07/Distributed_Microservices_Backend/readme.md

 So if the JWT has 8 minutes left, the attacker keeps access for 8 minutes.
 That’s not great.

 The common fix is having a **revocation list** (a store that keeps track of invalid JWTs).
 But once you do that, you’re checking a stateful store on each request again.
-At that point, it’s not very different from session IDs, except JWTs are bigger and carry more bandwidth overhead.
+At that point, it’s not very different from session IDs when you have only one single entry point to your app, except JWTs are bigger and carry more bandwidth overhead.

 > We can store revoked IDs in a global cache again.